 Real mixed bag of ratings here.
 Unfortunately most people that post things are those with an axe to grind.
 Anderson is one of the best schools in town.
 Are there better?
 For some kids absolutely.
 For some parents absolutely.
 It's as diverse as the neighborhoods that feed it like any other school.
 The teachers like parents are people with strengths and weaknesses good days and bad days and personality conflicts.
 They're not going to like everyone and not everyone is going to like you or your kid.
 Welcome to the real world.
 But there is real dedication all over the campus in the staff the kids the teachers and the parents and that's part of what makes Anderson a great place.
 It is what you as a student and a parent make of it.
 I'd also put it up against any verticals in town - it's hands down part of the best.
 People buy into the neighborhoods that feed Anderson and Murchison for very legitimate reasons.

 Anderson High School is a public high school in Austin.
 The principal of Anderson High School is DONNA HOUSER.
-2,185 children attend Anderson High School and identify primarily as Asian/Pacific Islander; White, non-Hispanic; and Black, non-Hispanic.
+2,185 students attend Anderson High School and are mostly Asian/Pacific Islander; White, non-Hispanic; and Black, non-Hispanic.
 4% of the Anderson High School students have "limited English proficiency."
-19% of the 2,185 students here are classified as "economically disadvantaged", and 27% are paying reduced lunch prices.
+19% of the 2,185 students here are classified as "economically disadvantaged", and 27% get reduced lunch prices.
 The student to teacher ratio at Anderson High School is 17:1.
 Lanier High School is one of the nearest high schools.

 - Ceramics sculpture